dekanbro/cohort-x402/README.md

 This repository provides a minimal scaffold to implement and test an x402 paywall flow:

 - A minimal Next.js app (TypeScript, App Router)
-- `/api/secret` route that returns `402` when unpaid and verifies payments with a facilitator when provided
+- `/api/secret` route that returns `402` when unpaid and verifies Base USDC payments locally via on-chain txHash checks
 - A Mock Facilitator (Express) exposing `/verify`, `/settle`, `/supported`, `/open`, `/test` for local testing
 - An `agent-client.ts` script that demonstrates an autonomous agent paying and retrieving the protected resource